 THE ASTURIAN COMPOSER RAMÓN GARAY (1761-1823)

-The 18th Century musical scene represents one of the golden ages of Asturian and Spanish music, coinciding with a period of splendour within the context of the change brought about by the ideas of the Age of Enlightenment, resulting in relentless musical activity.
+The eighteenth-century music scene represented one of the golden ages of Asturian and Spanish music, coinciding with a period of exceptional brilliance in the wake of the changes brought about by the ideas of the Age of Enlightenment and resulting in an unprecedented outpouring of musical activity.

-As during previous centuries, the main musical centre was still the music chapel of cathedrals, collegiate churches and monasteries, where the most important composers of the time performed their musical work.
-It was precisely at the music chapel of the cathedral of Oviedo where one of the most outstanding composers in the history of Asturian and Spanish music was trained: Ramón Garay, born in Avilés in 1761.
+As during previous centuries, the main musical centres were still the music chapels of cathedrals, collegiate churches and monasteries, where the most important composers of the time carried out their work.
+It was precisely at the music chapel of the cathedral of Oviedo that one of the most outstanding composers in the history of Asturian and Spanish music received his training: Ramón Garay, born in Avilés in 1761.

-Despite being one of the most influential authors of his time, the majority of the great musical heritage left behind by Ramón Garay has been totally neglected.
-For that reason, it is a matter of the utmost urgency to recover and study the human and musical personality of the aforementioned Asturian composer.
+Despite being one of the most influential authors of his time, the majority of the great musical heritage left by Ramón Garay has been totally neglected.
+Recovering and studying the human and musical personality of this Asturian composer is therefore an endeavour of the utmost importance.

 Dr Paulino Capdepón Verdú